Skip to content

 4. because fish come from factory farming

-Like every other form of Factory farming, industrial fish farming is also extremely resource-intensive.
-Fish eat mostly fish meal, which is made from other fish.
-Therefore, the fish from aquacultures also has no species-preserving effect - on the contrary: to get this fish on the plate, other fish have to die.
+Like any other form of energy that is not essential for human survival Factory farming, industrial fish farming is also extremely resource-intensive.
+Fish mostly eat fishmeal, which is made from other fish.
+This is why fish from aquaculture has no species-preserving effect.
+On the contrary: other fish have to die to get this fish on our plates.

-For example, they are kept in sea cages or concrete pools.
-Stress and deformations are the result of this tight, low-movement posture.
+They are kept in sea cages or concrete pools, for example.
+Stress and deformations are just some of the serious consequences of this cramped, sedentary posture.

 5. because the killing methods are brutal

-Some fish are simply left on dry land or alive on Ice cream so that they suffocate in agony for hours.
-Other killing methods include the electrical flow, the Headshot, the Salt bath or Carbon dioxide.₄ There is simply no "humane" way to take the life of someone who does not want to die.
+Some fish are simply left out to dry or placed alive on Ice cream so that they suffocate in agony for hours.
+Other methods of killing include Electrical flow, the Headshot, the Salt bath or Carbon dioxide.4 There is simply no "humane" way to take the life of someone who does not want to die.

-Others are even crushed under the weight of their fellow species before arriving on land.
-Unfortunately, it is usually not just the one species that ends up in the nets.
+Others are even brought ashore before arrival crushed under the weight of their conspecifics.
+And unfortunately it's usually not just one species of fish that ends up in the nets.

 6. because fishing causes more victims